 \subsubsection{Conformal singular formulations of Euler equations}

-In order to rewrite the Euler equations as the target singular equation, more attentions are required than the one with the linear equation of state or Chaplygin gases due to the generality of this large class of fluids, and these attentions constitute the \textit{main innovations} of this article.
+In order to rewrite the Euler equations as the target singular equation, more attention is required than the one with the linear equation of state or Chaplygin gases due to the generality of this large class of fluids, and this provides the \textit{main innovations} of this article.
 Let us briefly point out the difficulties here and address the key ideas about how to overcome these difficulties.
-Because of differences between the structures of Makino-type $(1)$ and $(2)$ fluids, we have to write them to the aimed singular system \eqref{e:model1}--\eqref{e:model2} in different ways.
+Because of differences between the structures of \textit{Fluids} $(I)$ and \textit{Fluids} $(II)$, we have to write them to the aimed singular system \eqref{e:model1}--\eqref{e:model2} in different ways.

-Let us first concentrate on the Makino-type $(1)$, and there are four steps to arrive at the expect formulations.
-The \textit{first step} is standard, by using the normalization relation of velocity $u^\mu u_\mu=-1$, Rendall's projection \eqref{e:Ldef} and reflection operator $M_{ki}$ defined in \eqref{e:Mdef} to write the conformal Euler equations \eqref{e:cEu1} to a symmetric hyperbolic system \eqref{Euler-original1}--\eqref{Euler-original2} (this formulation is widely used and can be found for, example, in \cite{Rendall1992,Oliynyk2015,Liu2017,Liu2018}).
-For the problem away from $\tau=0$, this formulation is symmetric hyperbolic equation.
+Let us first concentrate on the \textit{Fluids} $(I)$, and there are four steps to arrive at the expected formulations.
+The \textit{first step} is standard, by using the normalization relation of velocity $u^\mu u_\mu=-1$, Rendall's projection \eqref{e:Ldef} and reflection operator $M_{ki}$ defined in \eqref{e:Mdef} to write the conformal Euler equations \eqref{e:cEu1} to a symmetric hyperbolic system \eqref{Euler-original1}--\eqref{Euler-original2} (this formulation is widely used and can be found, for example, in \cite{Rendall1992,Oliynyk2015,Liu2017,Liu2018}).
+For the problems involving time away from $\tau=0$, this formulation is symmetric hyperbolic equation.
 However, when $\tau$ is close to $0$, the coefficient matrix will \textit{degenerate}, which \textit{destroys the structure of hyperbolicity} of this system.
 In specific, multiplying suitable factors, for example, $s^2/(\rho+p)$ on both sides of \eqref{Euler-original1} and $\rho+p$ on both sides of \eqref{Euler-original2}, then \eqref{Euler-original1}--\eqref{Euler-original2} become symmetric.
-However, from the behavior of the background density $\bar{\rho}\searrow 0$ and pressure $\bar{p}\searrow 0$, as $\tau\rightarrow 0$ (see \eqref{e:pest}--\eqref{e:bgrhoest1}), the expecting behaviors of $\rho$ and $p$ due to small perturbation of initial data $\bar{\rho}(1)$ and $\bar{p}(1)$ are also $\rho\searrow 0$ and $p\searrow 0$ as $\tau\rightarrow 0$, which leads some of elements of the coefficient matrix of above symmetric hyperbolic system tend to $0$ or $\infty$ as $\tau\rightarrow 0$.
+However, from the behavior of the background density $\bar{\rho}\searrow 0$ and pressure $\bar{p}\searrow 0$, as $\tau\rightarrow 0$ (see \eqref{e:pest}--\eqref{e:bgrhoest1}), the expected behaviors of $\rho$ and $p$ due to small perturbation of initial data $\bar{\rho}(1)$ and $\bar{p}(1)$ are also $\rho\searrow 0$ and $p\searrow 0$ as $\tau\rightarrow 0$, which leads to a fact that some of elements of the coefficient matrix of above symmetric hyperbolic system tend to $0$ or $\infty$ as $\tau\rightarrow 0$.
 The degenerated coefficients when time is close to $0$ violate the Condition \eqref{c:5} in Appendix \ref{section:3.5}.